maikszusevics/IT-Security-Support-Bootcamp/Cybersecurity/Fundamental Cybersecurity Concepts.md

 # Fundamental Cybersecurity Concepts

+### Threat
+Something or someone that possesses the potential to cause harm or damage to a system or data.

 ### Risk
 **Risk** is the **likelihood-severity contrast** of a **threat**:

 ![](Images/riskchart.png)

-### Threat
+### Attack Vector
-Something or someone that possesses the potential to cause harm or damage to a system or data.
+A **path or means** by which someone can gain **unauthorised access** to a computer system or network in order to deliver a malicious payload or exploit a vulnerability.

 ### Vulnerability
-A weakness that creates a potential attack vector in the system
+A weakness that creates a **potential attack vector** in the system

 ### Mitigation
 **Mitigation** defines **reducing the risk** (**impact** or **likelihood**) of a **threat** occurring.